koordinator-sh/koordinator/docs/proposals/koordlet/20230728-support-cold-memory-compute.md

 https://github.com/alibaba/cloud-kernel/blob/linux-next/Documentation/vm/kidled.rst

 **kstaled**:  kstaled  is used by google linux kernel .It was designed by Michel.
 Michel's patch was developed on a early kernel version 3.0 and was similar to kidled. kstable also use /sys/kernel/mm/kstaled/scan_seconds and export idle_page_stats file.
-But kidled did not cherry pick the original kstaled's patch directly and made improvements. (e.g. design use_hierarchy ).
+But kidled did not cherry pick the original kstaled's patch directly and made improvements. (e.g. design use_hierarchy )

-But I did not see the /sys/kernel/mm/kstaled/scan_seconds in ubuntu 18 and 20 image.
-Perhaps

 https://lwn.net/Articles/459269/